 Later these swellings becomes rust-colored with a corky texture, and eventually burst, leaving wart-like or corky patches.

-Control: water less frequently, improve air circulation and drainage around the plant/, consider re-potting containerised camellias.
+Water less frequently, improve air circulation and drainage around the plant/, consider re-potting containerised camellias.

 Removing affected leaves and spraying with a fungicide may help, but prevention is often the best cure, so reduce watering when planting out, and avoid overcrowding, this will reduce the humidity around the plant.